k8s-sec/cloud-native-security-tutorial/docs/settings.md

 You could run kube-bench in a cluster of your choice but for this tutorial we are showing it running in a kind (Kubernetes in Docker) single-node cluster that runs on your laptop as a Docker container.

 ## Run kube-bench on the kind cluster

+!!! danger

-!!!
-What we are about to do is TERRIBLE practice but it makes it easier for us to write a platform-independent set of instructions for this tutorial.
+    What we are about to do is TERRIBLE practice but it makes it easier to write a platform-independent set of instructions for this tutorial.
 Never run YAML directly from the internet like this in your production cluster - check what's in it first!

 ### Create the kube-bench job